awslabs/aws-service-catalog-factory/docs/source/factory/building_your_pipelines.rst

 You set Versions[].Active to False to stop users from provisioning your product version.

 Please note the ```servicecatalog-factory-pipeline``` updates the active setting.
 If you find the value is not in sync run the pipeline.

-Specifying versions of a component outside of the main portfolio file
+Specifying versions of a component and/or products outside of the main portfolio file
 ---------------------------------------------------------------------

 You may find that your portfolio file increases in size fairly quickly.
 Having a large file to manage is often more